 The unarmed 18-year-old was fatally shot by a white officer, Darren Wilson, in August 2014 in Ferguson, Missouri.
 A grand jury declined to indict Wilson, and the U.S. Justice Department opted against civil rights charges.
 Wilson later resigned.
 The death of Brown led to months of occasionally violent protests and became a catalyst for the Black Lives Matter movement, which rebukes police treatment of minorities.

-Chicago police officer Jason Van Dyke was charged with first-degree murder in November 2015, on the same day that the city, under a judge's orders, released dashcam video showing 17-year-old McDonald being shot 16 times on Oct.
+Chicago Police Officer Jason Van Dyke was charged with first-degree murder in November 2015, on the same day that the city, under a judge's orders, released dashcam video showing McDonald, a 17-year-old man, being shot 16 times on Oct.
 20, 2014.
 Van Dyke, who is white, has pleaded not guilty.
 The video prompted local and federal investigations.
 The Justice Department determined in January that Chicago police have a long history of civil rights violations and excessive force.
-The Chicago Police Department has since released a new use-of-force policy that requires officers to undergo de-escalation training and imposes stricter rules on when they can fire their weapons at fleeing suspects.
+The Chicago Police Department has since released a new use-of-force policy that requires officers undergo de-escalation training and imposes stricter rules on when they can fire their weapons at fleeing suspects.

 The 43-year-old man died in July 2014 in New York City after a white officer placed him in a chokehold during an arrest for selling loose cigarettes.
 A grand jury declined to indict that officer, or any others involved in the arrest.
 The city agreed to pay a $6 million civil settlement.